MeKo-Christian/pw-comp/README.md

 ### How It Works

-1. PipeWire creates an audio stream configured as a filter node
+1. PipeWire creates an audio stream configured as a filter node with separate ports for each channel (e.g., FL, FR).
-2. Audio buffers arrive via the `on_process` callback in C ([csrc/pw_wrapper.c:10-41](csrc/pw_wrapper.c#L10-L41))
+2. Audio buffers arrive via the `on_process` callback in C, which processes each channel individually.
-3. The callback invokes `process_audio_go` which processes samples through the compressor
+3. The callback invokes `process_channel_go` which processes samples through the compressor DSP.
+4. The compressor dynamically adapts its internal time constants to the sample rate negotiated by PipeWire.
-4. Compressed audio is queued back to PipeWire's output
+5. Compressed audio is queued back to PipeWire's output.

 ## Current Status